Martha Smith: Modeling

 In July 1973, Smith was selected as Playboy magazine's Playmate of the Month.
 Her centerfold feature was photographed by Pompeo Posar.

 Television

-Smith began her career in television commercials.
-In 1976, Smith started acting in small roles in television series, including Quincy, M.E., Charlie's Angels, Happy Days, and Taxi.
+Smith began her career acting in television commercials.
+In 1976, she had small roles in several television series, including Quincy, M.E., Charlie's Angels, Happy Days, and Taxi.

-As a television actress, Smith is best known for her regular cast role as Agent Francine Desmond, on the CBS adventure series Scarecrow and Mrs. King appearing for all four seasons from 1983 to 1987, with Kate Jackson and Bruce Boxleitner.
-She was cast in 1982 as Sandy Horton on the NBC soap opera series Days of Our Lives.
-Smith also had a role on Dallas as Walt Driscoll's wife.
+As a television actress, Smith is best known for her role as Agent Francine Desmond, part of the regular cast on the CBS adventure series Scarecrow and Mrs. King.
+She appeared in all four seasons from 1983 to 1987, alongside Kate Jackson and Bruce Boxleitner.
+In 1982, she was cast as Sandy Horton on the NBC soap opera series Days of Our Lives.

+Smith also guest-starred as Walt Driscoll's wife on Dallas, and as Swamp Thing's wife (Linda Holland) on the 1990 series Swamp Thing, from DC Comics.

-Smith also appeared as a guest on several 1980s and 1990s American television game shows, including The $25,000 Pyramid, The $100,000 Pyramid with Dick Clark, Super Password, Celebrity Hot Potato, Body Language, and The New Hollywood Squares.
+Smith had guest appearances on several 1980s and 1990s American television game shows, including The $25,000 Pyramid, The $100,000 Pyramid with Dick Clark, Super Password, Celebrity Hot Potato, Body Language, and The New Hollywood Squares.